RIF Frequently Asked Questions

 My property is tenant occupied but doesn’t have a rental license.
 Can I still apply for the RIF?

-A rental license must be obtained as soon as RIF-funded repairs are complete and must be maintained for the duration of the loan term.
+Yes, properties that are currently occupied by tenants are eligible for a loan.
+If a rental license cannot be obtained at the time of the loan application, one must be obtained as soon as RIF-funded repairs are complete and must be maintained for the duration of the loan term.

 Is there a landlord income requirement for the RIF?